irctctatkal/IRCTC-Tatkal-SuperFast-Extension/README.md

 ## 🔥 Features

+- Only Support IRCTC Wallet As Payment Method
 - Autofills all journey and passenger details
 - Automatically selects train, class, and quota
 - Supports payment method pre-selection